Vladi2017/zdd-zipDirDiff/README.md

   a.
 DO NOT use -idn switch when dir_k was zipped as an entire directory like:
         foo$ zip -r dir_k[.zip] dir_k   # here the resulted dir_k.zip archive will have dir_k in its path names (internal) structure.
   b. use -idn switch when zip archive was made from inside dir_k directory, eg:
-        foo/dir_k$ zip -R dir_k[.zip] ".*" "*"  # here dir_k do not leading any path name.
+        foo/dir_k$ zip -R dir_k[.zip] ".*" "*"  # here dir_k do not leading any path name in resulted zip archive.
   Caveat: The zdd command outcome is critically depended on this switch.
 If you are unsure please verify first zip file names structure (eg. using "unzip -l foo" or with any zip frontend).
 If there are any dir_k inside choose a. otherwise b.
+For more details please see "man zip", especially -r and -R switches.

+-eci, --exitCodeOnIdentity
+  This option controls exit code when zippedDir.zip and dir, based on scanned scope, have identical files (irrespective of their timestamp though!).
+In case it is used -eci value must be 0 or 1 and will be returned if (and only if) there is identity.
+If -eci option is not used then zdd exit code has normal interpretation which indicates success or failure (eg. 0 means EXIT_SUCCESS).
+This permits insering of zdd in a shell commands list as required in a convenient way, eg.:
+      $ cmd1 && zdd -eci 0 dir && cmd3  # cmd3 executes only when there is identity between dir.zip and dir.
+      $ zdd -eci 0 dir || cmd2  # cmd2 executes only when there are differences between dir.zip and dir.
+  So, to conclude, when -eci is used, zdd:
+      - returns -eci line command value on success AND identity.
+      - returns -eci - 1 (which could be 0 or 1 or 255) on success AND differences.

 -v1, --verbose1
 	Also prints the common_list of files.